markusressel/raspyrfm-client/README.rst

 raspyrfm-client
 ==============

-A python library for accessing actuator and sensor data on the the EZcontrol® XS1 Gateway using their HTTP API.
+A python library that allows the generation of network codes for the RaspyRFM rc module.

 How to use
 ==========